hmchen47/DataScience/ML/MLNN-Hinton/13-BeliefNets.md

 + The wake-sleep algorithm
   + G. Hinton, P. Dayan, B. Frey, and R. Neal, [The wake-sleep algorithm for unsupervised neural networks](https://www.cs.toronto.edu/~hinton/csc2535/readings/ws.pdf), Science, Vol. 268, Issue 5214, pp. 1158-1161, 1995
+  + lead new area of machine learning $\to$ variational learning in the late 1990s for learing complicated graphical models
+  + used for directly graphical models like sigmoid belief nets
+  + make uses of the idea of using the wrong distribution
+  + architecture: (see diagram)
+    + a neural network w/ two different sets of weights
+    + a generative model
+      + generative weights
+        + weights in green as the weights of the model
+        + weight defining the probability distribution over data vectors
+      + recognition weights
+        + weights in red  used for approximately getting the posterior distribution
+        + using the weight to get factorial distribution in each hidden layer
+        + the approximations of the posterior not working very well
   + Wake phase
     + use recognition weights to perform a bottom-up pass
     + train the generative weights to reconstruct activities in each layer from the layer above
+    + putting data in of the visible layer at the bottom
+    + using forward pass through the network w/ the recognition weights
+    + making stochastic binary decision at each hidden layer
+    + each hidden units independently about whether on or off
+    + forward pass: stochastic binary states for all of the hidden units
+    + treating the stochastic binary states as a sample from the true posterior distribution given the data
+    + applying maximum likelihood learning
+      + not for recognition weights which just used to get the approximate sample
+      + the generative weights to define the model
+    + driving the system in the forward pass w/ the recognition weights to learn the generative weights
   + Sleep phase
     + use generative weights to generate samples from the model
     + train the recognition weights to reconstruct activities in each layer from the layer below
+    + driving the system w/ the generative weights
+    + starting w/ a random vector at the top hidden layer to generate the binary states of those hidden units from their independent prior
+    + moving down the system to generate states for each layer one at a time
+    + using the generative model correctly to generate unbiased sample
+    + to recover the hidden states of h1 from the data or hiddent states at layer h2 from the hiddent states at h1
+    + training the recognition weight to recover the hidden states actually generated the states in the layer below

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="http://www.cs.toronto.edu/~hinton/coursera/lecture13/lec13.pdf" ismap target="_blank">